Book Now

 Levels

 5 levels are available from A2 (Intermediate) to C2 (Proficiency).
-Entry test on Monday with a speaking, grammar and writing component
+Placement test on Monday with a multiple choice, writing and speaking components.

 The centre